 In the Fall of 2018, I attended my first USA Hockey CEP Coaching Clinic.
 I was a last minute registration and, apparently, those that had registered well in advance had received a brief synopsis via email of what was going to go down.

 As I registered just 36 hours or so beforehand, I was coming in blind, outside of a handful of Google searches I made in a last ditch effort to see what I should be prepared for.

-The level 1 course I registered for was during the week which was my first preference even though I had to drive over 100 miles to get there.
+The level 1 course I registered for was during the week, a Tuesday, which was my first preference even though I had to drive over 100 miles to get there.

-Most of these clinics offered are on the weekends from September through mid-December and take a full day requiring you to miss a game.
-With 3 kids playing hockey and all on different teams, weekends this time of the year aren't exactly ideal.
+Most of these clinics offered are held on the weekends from September through mid-December and take a full day.
+For any youth hockey coach, chances are, that requires that you miss a game.
+With 3 kids playing hockey and all on different teams, weekends this time of the year aren't exactly ideal for me either.

 (USA Hockey should realize this as it's a common complaint and an easy remedy would be to start offering these clinics during the summer months.
 Seems counterproductive to be taking coaches off of the bench during the season to go to a required clinic/seminar.)

 So here goes...
 This was how my USA Hockey CEP 1 Coaching Clinic went.